-We’ve often said that to start a online store with Printful, all you need is a design.
+We’ve often said that to start an online store with Printful, all you need is a design.
 We (together with existing ecommerce platforms) take care of the rest.

 But what if you can’t even make a design?!

-Photoshop and Illustrator are expensive programs, not to mention not everyone is blessed with an eye for design, of time to acquire the skills necessary to make those designs.
-Besides, ain’t no one got time for that!
+Photoshop and Illustrator are expensive programs, not to mention not everyone is blessed with an eye for design, or time to acquire the necessary skills to make those designs.

-Here’s a list of resources that you can take advantage to get your hands on a talented individual who has the skills (and programs!) necessary to turn your vision into a tangible print file that you can use on Printful to make your own store.
+Here’s a list of resources that you can take advantage to get your hands on a talented individual who has the skills (and programs!) necessary to turn your vision into a tangible print file.

 1. Have a chat with the Printful Design Services team